aravindveluri/Hangman/README.md

 # Hangman
-Text based Hangman game played from the terminal
+Text based Hangman game implmented in Ruby, played from the terminal.
+YAML serialization has been used to save and load game.
+To play the game, run ruby hangman.rb